aa2il/pySDR/README.md

            - conda list

 3) Create a working enviroment for ham radio stuff:

      !!!
+These instructions will be cleaned-up when the migration to miniconda is complete !!!!!!!

+     !!!
 As of July 2023, the conda libraries for the SDR device were not completely up to date to need to use python 3.10 !!!
-   - conda create --name aa2il python=3.10
+   - conda create --name aa2il_10 python=3.10

                    or

      !!!
-As of Aug 2024, it seems that these libraries have caught up but I havent completed migration to Python 3.12/QT 6 yet !!!
+As of Aug 2024, it seems that these libraries have caught up - Code has been migrated to Python 3.12 and QT 6 but not thoroughly tested...
-   - conda create --name aa2il python=3.12
+   - conda create --name aa2il_12 python=3.12

+     !!!
+By default, conda does not include very many fonts for tk and therefore the tk guis look like crap.
+Do this when creating the sandbox to avoid this:

+   - conda create -y --prefix "aa2il" -c conda-forge "python==3.12.*" "tk[build=xft_*]"

+     Existing sandboxes can be upgraded via

+   - conda install --prefix "aa2il" -c conda-forge "tk=*=xft_* "

+     although there may be downgrades some of the packages - who cares!

    - To activate this environment, use: conda activate aa2il
    - To deactivate an active environment, use: